Grizzly Island Wildlife Area

 CDFW staff manage extensive waterways and pumps to create more than 12,000 acres of seasonal ponds.
 Plants like alkali bulrush and fat-hen are encouraged.
 This carefully managed combination of high nutrient food and resting ponds sustains more than 100,000 waterfowl that winter at Grizzly Island each year.

-The remarkable mix of marsh scenery and wildlife has attracted nature lovers, hunters, anglers and others for decades.
+Grizzly Island Wildlife Area's remarkable mix of marsh scenery and wildlife has attracted nature lovers, hunters, anglers and others for decades.
 Boats and canoes drift easily on the tidal sloughs.
 There are 75 miles of roads and trails, and several self-guided hiking trails are being planned.
-See the Seasonal Guide (PDF) and Self-guided Tour (PDF).
+Access roads, parking areas, restrooms, a public phone, maps and literature are available on this property.

 During the annual closure, we recommend visiting the following alternative areas within the Suisun Marsh for hiking, photography, nature viewing, and fishing opportunities:

-• Hill Slough Wildlife Area: located on Grizzly Island Road, right off of Highway 12 in Suisun, before the bridge.
+• Hill Slough Wildlife Area located on Grizzly Island Road, right off of Highway 12 in Suisun, before the bridge.

-• Peytonia Slough Ecological Reserve: located at the foot of Kellogg Street in Suisun City, near the marina.
+• Peytonia Slough Ecological Reserve located at the foot of Kellogg Street in Suisun City, near the marina.

-• Belden's Landing Fishing Access and Boat Launch Ramp, located on Grizzly Island Road.
+• Belden's Landing Fishing Access and Boat Launch Ramp located on Grizzly Island Road.

-Area History
+History

 When the western reaches of the Sacramento and San Joaquin rivers blend with ocean tides, they form a great marsh -- "the place of the west wind".
 "Suisun" was the name given to this marsh centuries ago by the Patwin Indians.
 Grizzly Island Wildlife Area lies in the heart of this sprawling wetland.